Skip to main content

 Frequently Asked Questions

-Kerbal Space Program is a open world strategy game with science fiction theme.
+Kerbal Space Program is a open world simulation game with comedy and science fiction themes.
+Common tags for Kerbal Space Program include indie, trading, educational, exploration, gaming and others.

 Kerbal Space Program is available on Nintendo Switch, PlayStation 5, PlayStation 4, Windows and others.